 Why study Bachelor of Child and Youth Care?

-The BCYC lends itself to meet these aims through its focus on engagement with the community; the skills focused on to ensure professional registration; the instruction methods aimed at supporting learning by the student; and the multiple modes of instruction built into the degree.
+The BCYC meets these aims through its focus on engagement with the community; the skills focused on to ensure professional registration; the instruction methods aimed at supporting learning by the student; and the multiple modes of instruction built into the degree.
 While it considers global trends through linking the student to an online CYC international network, it will also offer a locally relevant approach to the use of sources and case studies.

 This programme is offered at IIE MSA and is certified by The IIE.
 Successful completion of this programme leads to an IIE qualification.